NA-MIC/ProjectWeek/PW37_2022_Virtual/MONAILabel_Workshop.md

-# MONAILabel Workshop
+# MONAI Label Workshop

 June 22, 2022 9-11am EDT

-The goal of this workshop is to prepare users and developers to make use of MONAI and MONAILabel in their work at [Project Week 37](https://projectweek.na-mic.org/PW37_2022_Virtual/).
+The goal of this workshop is to prepare users and developers to make use of MONAI and MONAI Label in their work at [Project Week 37](https://projectweek.na-mic.org/PW37_2022_Virtual/).

 To request participation, please fill out [this registration form](https://docs.google.com/forms/d/e/1FAIpQLSc_hdylCGslg6Lxl-VLYNutUoja6dZfwbhu2SHnmCyxBOP2jQ/viewform).